 It also provides the benefit of IG's additional book liquidity over and above underlying liquidity.
 This not only increases the likelihood of execution, but also increases the speed of execution and reduces the overall transaction cost to the client - not passing on 'price impact' from the market improves the price the client receives.
-Additionally, clients have the ability to set an aggressive limit price ('points through current') and to accept a partial fill.
-Both of these features are designed to increase the likelihood of execution.
+Additionally, clients can set an aggressive limit price ('points through current') and can accept a partial fill.
+Both features are designed to increase the likelihood of execution.